Shreyas049/Port-Tariff-Calculator-GoogleGenAI/README.md

 ## Overview

-The Port Tariff Calculator is a GenAI application designed to calculate port tariff information for vessels birthing at specific ports.
+The Port Tariff Calculator is a GenAI application designed to calculate port tariff information for vessels berthing at specific ports.
 The application utilizes an agentic approach with two specialized agents:

 1. **Document Loader Agent**: Extracts text from "Port Tariff.pdf" documents provided by port authorities and converts them to a structured format.
 2. **Port Tariff RAG Agent**: Uses a Retrieval-Augmented Generation (RAG) approach to find relevant tariff information based on vessel details provided in the user's query.